Last updated January 12, 2022.

 Since sitting for extended periods is unhealthy, a bonus side benefit of this technique is that the timer signal is a reminder to get up and move around every 25 minutes.

-Mindfulness — the state of being totally focused only on the present moment — is the antithesis of multitasking.
+Mindfulness, the state of being totally focused only on the present moment, is the antithesis of multitasking.

 Mindfulness meditation is a simple form of meditation that trains your brain to increase your awareness of the moment, thereby reducing stress and improving your ability to focus and concentrate.

-Multitasking and the Brain: The Bottom Line
+Multitasking and the Brain: Take the Next Step

 Multitasking is not the essential productivity skill it’s made out to be.

-It actually makes you less productive while taking a toll on your mental performance.
+It actually makes you less productive, while taking a toll on your mental performance.

 It contributes to stress, anxiety, and premature brain aging.